Kuniyoshi (crater)

 Kuniyoshi is a crater on Mercury.
 Its name was adopted by the International Astronomical Union (IAU) in 2014.
 It is named for the Japanese painter and printmaker Utagawa Kuniyoshi.

+Kuniyoshi is a fresh crater of Kuiperian age.

-To the east of Kuniyoshi are Hesiod crater and Pampu Facula, a bright region that is possibly volcanic.
+To the east of Kuniyoshi are Hesiod crater and Pampu Facula, a bright region that is likely to be a site of explosive volcanism.
+There is a small irregular depression on the north rim of Kuniyoshi which may also be volcanic in origin.

 Kuniyoshi is near the Discovery Rupes.